polarityio/phantom/README.md

 ## Phantom Integration Options

-### Host
+### Server URL

-The host where the Phantom API instance is located.
+The Server URL where the Phantom API instance is located.
+The Server URL should include the schema (https) and the fully qualified domain name of the Phantom server.

 ### Token

-The API token to use to authenticate with the phantom server.
+The API token to use to authenticate with the Phantom server.
 See the official documentation for instructions on setting up an API token.

+## Installation Instructions

+Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).

 ## Polarity